 As the funding is competitive, it's vital to prepare a thorough and detailed application.

-Carefully plan and organize your thoughts systematically.
+Carefully plan and organize your thoughts in a systematic manner.

-Clearly explain why your facility is vulnerable and specify the security enhancements you need and how they will improve the situation.
+Clearly explain why your facility is vulnerable and specify the security enhancements you need, and how they will improve the situation.

 Consider hiring a grant writer.
 Some of these writers, like EMD at emdnyc.com, are so practiced at the NSGP process that their rates are surprisingly reasonable, and they have a near-perfect track record with acceptance.
-Plus they can do the security assessment over the phone.
+Plus, they can do the security assessment over the phone.
 One thing to note, you cannot seek reimbursement in the proposal for the expense of the grant writer.

 The actual application will entail providing: